Skip to Content

 Conclusion

-There are other pearl harvesting destinations, but they are too risky.
+Other pearl harvesting destinations exist, but they are too risky.
 The risks are attributed to strong currents and dark and deep pearl locations.

 Which destination is ideal for you?
 What type of pearl would you love to get?